-This is the State Site Number (aka, Site File Number or Site Number).
+This is the State Site Number (aka, Site File Number, SiteID or trinomial).
 The State Site Number is assigned to a cultural resource by the staff of the Florida Master Site File.
-Surveyors may fax, email, or call the Site File in order to get a number assigned before the form is submitted, and may subsequently reference the State Site Number in their survey reports.
+Surveyors may use the Number Assignment Request Form or e-mail the Site File to get a number assigned before the site form is submitted and may subsequently reference the State Site Number in their survey reports.

-The State Site Number follows the Smithsonian numbering system, with a prefix of "8" for Florida, alphabetically the eighth U.S. state (prior to Alaskan statehood), a two letter abbreviation for the county and a five digit number (with leading zeros as needed).
+The State Site Number follows the Smithsonian trinomial numbering system, with a prefix of "8" for Florida, alphabetically the eighth U.S. state (prior to Alaskan statehood), a two letter abbreviation for the county and a five digit number (with leading zeros as needed).
 For convenience the "8" is usually omitted at the Site File because all resources in our inventory are located in Florida.
 The numbers are assigned in the order the request is received.
 For example, the 220th cultural resource documented in Leon County would be "8LE00220" or "LE00220".
 Occasionally, larger complexes will be split by the Site File into individual files with different suffixes, such as "LE00220A", "LE00220B", etc. Such properties are treated separately by the surveyor, who submits documentation on each one, and by the Florida Master Site File, which treats each submission as an independent record.
 If the property overlaps more than one county, consult with the Florida Master Site File.
 The property should be documented as a whole, but the resulting information will be duplicated, except for the site number, and entered once in each county.